PURCHASING CARD (P-CARD) PROCEDURES

 - Single Transaction Limit

 - Card Closure

-Copies of the e-mail must be cc’d to the Department Head, the Card Manager and the Card Holder to indicate authorization before changes will be made by the Program Administrators.
+The e-mail must be copied (cc’d) to the Department Head, the Card Manager and the Card Holder to indicate authorization before changes will be made by one of the Program Administrators.

 P-Card Program Administrator e-mail addresses: